Luke-Chesley/Wiki-page-sentiment/README.md

-Demonstration of NLP using python package NLTK.
-Scrapes articles from wikipedia and assigns a sentiment using nltk.sentiment.vader SentimentIntensityAnalyzer.
-This is done for all the declared 2024 presidential candidates, then the results are graphed and color coded acccording to party affilation.
+Demonstration of NLP using the Python package NLTK.
+Scrapes articles from Wikipedia and assigns sentiment using nltk.sentiment.vader SentimentIntensityAnalyzer.
+This is done for all the declared 2024 presidential candidates, and then the results are graphed and color-coded according to party affiliation.

-This model assignes a sentiment to each individual word, out of context from the words around it, between -1 and 1.
+This model assigns a sentiment to each individual word, out of context from the words around it, between -1 and 1.
 Different aggregates of those results are then plotted.
-Further analysis will involve taking the sentiment of sentences and paragraphs as a whole, which allows the model to have more context of the words, but for this simple demonstration it only sees and responds to one word at a time.
+Further analysis will involve taking the sentiment of sentences and paragraphs as a whole, which allows the model to have more context of the words.
+However, for this simple demonstration, it only sees and responds to one word at a time.

-The default nltk stop words list had to be expanded and include common words on political pages like "party", and "united" which skew sentiment in the positive direction.
+The default NLTK stop words list had to be expanded to include common words on political pages like "party" and "united," which skew sentiment in the positive direction.

-The difference in results between the sum,mean and median graphs is subtle but worthwhile.
+The difference in results between the sum, mean, and median graphs is subtle but worthwhile.
 Candidates with much longer articles obviously have a higher chance of having their sum score skewed in one way or another if the sentiment is consistent throughout the article.
-The median could be the most valuable metric to compare candidates, becuase there are no large outliers and the scale is more human digestable.
+The median could be the most valuable metric to compare candidates because there are no large outliers, and the scale is more easily digestible for humans.

-In conclusion, I don't this this tells you anything you don't already know, or at least don't already have an instinct toward the results.
-At the very least it is an interesting exercise in perhaps uncovering minor biases in these artices between the lesser known candiates.
+In conclusion, I don't think this tells you anything you don't already know or at least don't already have an instinct toward the results.
+At the very least, it is an interesting exercise in perhaps uncovering minor biases in these articles between the lesser-known candidates.